History of ZEISS Planetariums

 1923

-In early 1923, the 16 meter dome is completed on the roof of the Zeiss Works in Jena.
-The dome construction is based on the shell design invented and patented by Walther Bauersfeld that is still in use to this day.
+In early 1923, a dome is built on the roof of the ZEISS Works for testing the planetarium.
+It is based on the shell design invented by Walther Bauersfeld.

 Photo: © ZEISS Archives